Our lactation consultants and nurse practitioners can diagnose and treat breastfeeding complications.

 As a mother of four children, she knows breastfeeding can be a gift for both you and your child.
 She considers it an honor and a privilege to support and encourage you in your parenting journey.

 Jessica Thomas, IBCLC

-Jessica, IBCLC is a mother of one sweet boy, born in 2013.
+Jessica, IBCLC became a mother of a sweet boy in 2013.
 She was fortunate to be able to stay at home with him and pursue her passions.
 She is an experienced birth professional, International Board Certified Lactation Consultant, and has a degree in Psychology.
 She holds a passion for educating, inspiring, and supporting young children, and mothers alike.
 Jessica believes it truly takes a village.

 Having met Bethany, and being chosen to be her student in 2014 opened up a world of opportunity for Jessica.
 It has been an honor to learn from, and work next to such a phenomenal woman and practitioner.
 Jessica is grateful to see the MiLC clinic expand and for being able to continue to grow among such a fantastic team.

 Jessica understands that during this time you become superhuman with strength, as well as succumbed with vulnerability.
 She has found her passion in providing knowledge, and clinical support throughout your journey for you and your family.
 All families should feel welcomed and that there is an option for each of them.
 Jessica hopes to achieve this through her work at the MiLC clinic and to continue to change the way we take care of our birthing and postpartum women in America.